 The Sportsman is widely acknowledged as not just one the best pubs for food in the country, but one of the best restaurants in the UK.

-In fact, as well as topping the Top 50 Gastropubs list last year, it won first place in Restaurant Magazine’s similarly prestigious National Restaurant Awards or NRAs.
+In fact, as well as topping the Top 50 Gastropubs list this year and in 2015 and 2016, it won first place in Restaurant Magazine’s National Restaurant Awards or NRAs.

 Sportsman Chef-patron Stephen Harris is “obsessed” with Terroir – the idea that a restaurant’s menu should religiously reflect its surrounding geography, history and produce – and as such, produce served at the Sportsman is sourced almost exclusively from the land surrounding the pub.